Learn more about how we are making a difference in the Hispanic community of Northeast Ohio.

 Our scholarships help students attend institutions from New York to Hawaii and supported 100 students in 2019.

 I was really quiet and shy when I came here, but Esperanza made me more confident, taught me to be a better person, taught me to not be afraid of challenges and not to give up.

-Esperanza facilitates over 200 mentor/mentee relationships during the school year with both one-on-one and group gender specific options.
+Esperanza facilitates over 244 mentor/mentee relationships during the school year with both one-on-one and group gender specific and college mentoring options.

 “Anytime I need help in college, I come here,” explains Marie, “they [Esperanza Inc.] encourage Hispanics that they have the same right to, and can be successful in, whatever it is that they can accomplish in life.
 Esperanza has opened many doors for me in terms of the Spanish community.
 Before, I thought that only Americans are successful but I learned that Hispanics can be successful, too.”

 Esperanza has provided more than $1.7 million in scholarships to more than 1,000 students since 1983.

 Our programs bring hope to students like Franchesca, who moved to Cleveland from the Dominican Republic three years ago with her family.
 Francesca, who spoke little English when she arrived, found acclimating to a new high school and new community difficult without the support of her extended family who re...READ MORE